City of Ghosts (TV series)

-City of Ghosts is a hybrid animated mockumentary television series created by Elizabeth Ito for Netflix.
+City of Ghosts is a animated mockumentary television series created by Elizabeth Ito for Netflix.
 Co-produced by TeamTO and Netflix Animation, the series premiered on March 5, 2021.

 In 2022, the series won a Peabody Award for Children & Youth Programming.
 Episode 4 of the show references the Tongva homelands of Tovaangar.

 Premise

 A group of kids, in this hybrid animated mockumentary series, discover stories around Los Angeles by directly communicating with ghosts who inhabit the city.